Colorado Pacific Railroad: History

 The line was constructed in the late 1880s by the Missouri Pacific Railroad as part of its mainline between Pueblo and Kansas City.
 As a condition of the 1982 Missouri Pacific - Union Pacific merger, the Denver & Rio Grande Western got trackage rights over this line.
 The D&RGW merged with the Southern Pacific in 1992.

-In 1996, Union Pacific Merged with Southern Pacific, and the line became redundant in UP's system.
+Southern Pacific's acquisition of Denver & Rio Grande Western made both the former MoPac line to Pueblo and the former Rio Grande line from Pueblo to Dotsero via Tennessee Pass SP's preferred transcontinental route from the West Coast to Kansas City.
+By then, the company had a route of its own from California to Pueblo via Donner Pass, Salt Lake City and Tennessee Pass, along with trackage rights on the former MP line from Pueblo to Kansas.

+The low point for the line would come in 1996 with the merger between Union Pacific and SP.
+Because UP already owned a line from Kansas to Colorado, and the company preferred to route traffic to and from California through the Moffat Tunnel subdivision rather than the Tennessee Pass Sub, the former MP line to Pueblo became redundant in the newly merged system.
 The Surface Transportation Board approved the abandonment as part of the merger.

 The Colorado Department of Transportation purchased the line from UP in 1998 for $10.2 million in hopes of finding a short-line operator to serve farmers and others in small towns along the route.
 In 2000, CDOT leased the line to the Colorado, Kansas & Pacific Railway.
 In 2004, the lease was transferred to V&S Railway.
-V&S, intent on scrapping the line for immediate cash, put factors in place to make a railroad appear no longer viable.
-They made their freight rates uneconomical so that shippers were guaranteed to lose money.
+However, V&S ownership appeared to locals as intent on scrapping the railroad for immediate cash, and freight tonnage began to decrease.
+Plus the activity lasted off and on until 2010 or 2011 when service ended and the section from North Avondale to Haswell was only used for car storage.